-Throughout the last couple years, HP has revolutionized its design approach, to the point where it’s really hard to criticize its laptops.
-Today, the HP Spectre 13 is 12.03-inches wide and 8.83-inches deep.
-Bearing in mind that last year’s Spectre was already exceptionally thin and light, this is a welcome refinement over the 12.8-inch width and 9.03 inch depth we were graced with before.
+Over the last few years, the manufacturer has reevaluated its design approach, revolutionizing it to the point where it’s hard to find faults in its laptop design.
+And, today, the HP Spectre 13 is 12.03 inches wide and 8.83 inches deep.
+Bearing in mind that last year’s Spectre was already extremely light, this still is a welcome improvement over the 2016 model, which was 12.8 inches wide and 9.03 inches deep.

 Meanwhile, the keyboard feels like a full chiclet, akin to the Apple Magic Keyboard for iMacs rather than what we’ve experienced with the MacBook Pro’s dinky butterfly switches that are susceptible to getting stuck.

 The Dell XPS 13, on the other hand, comes in at 11.98 inches wide and 7.88 inches deep, making it the more compact notebook of the three – at least in those areas.
-In terms of thickness, the XPS 13 is generally fatter, thanks to its ascending height of up to 0.6 inches (again, compared to the 0.41-inch HP Spectre 13) when the lid is closed.
+In terms of thickness, the XPS 13 is generally fatter, thanks to its ascending height of up to 0.6 inches (again, compared to the 0.41-inch HP Spectre 13) with the lid closed.

-Still, there was a glaring difference in the screen resolution that gives Apple’s laptops the clear-cut advantage.
-In a world where our 5-inch phone screens are exceeding 400, sometimes 500, pixels-per-inch (PPI), the 166 PPI pixel density of the HP Spectre 13 is approaching unacceptability for a laptop that costs over a grand.
+Still, there is a glaring difference in the screen resolution that gives Apple’s laptops the clear-cut advantage.
+In a world where our 5-inch phone screens are exceeding 400, sometimes 500, pixels-per-inch (PPI), the 166 PPI pixel density of the HP Spectre 13 is unacceptable for a laptop that costs over a grand.

-The good news is that, upon ordering the HP Spectre 13, you can net yourself a much sharper 4K Ultra HD screen for an additional charge of $150 in the US.
+The good news is that, when ordering your configuration of the HP Spectre 13, you can get yourself a much sharper 4K Ultra HD screen for an additional charge of $150 in the US.
 As it stands, we highly recommend doing that, especially if you’re accustomed to flagship smartphone screens at it is.

 A port in a storm

-Like the MacBook Pro, the HP Spectre 13 doesn’t have a lot of ports in tow.
-This is probably the point in our review where you’ll decide whether you hate the device or you’re willing to overlook the sparse ports, because you understand that it’s a necessary compromise for the sake of mobility and that you’re investing in the future of inputs.
+Like the MacBook Pro, the HP Spectre 13 doesn’t come with a lot of ports.
+This is probably the point in our review where you’ll decide whether you hate the device, or you’re willing to overlook the sparse ports because you understand that it’s a necessary compromise for the sake of mobility and investing in the future of inputs.